Nexmo/station/_partials/stitch/guides/calling-users/javascript.md

 Thats's it!
 Your page should now look something like [this](https://github.com/Nexmo/stitch-js-quickstart/blob/master/calling-users/index.html).

-### 1.6 - Calling a Stitch user from a phone
+### 1.6 - Calling a Client SDK user from a phone

-After you've set up you're app to handle incoming calls, you can follow the [PSTN to IP tutorial](https://www.nexmo.com/blog/2018/05/13/connect-phone-call-to-stitch-in-app-voice-dr/) published on our blog to find out how you can connect a phone call to a Stitch user.
-Now you can make PSTN Phone Calls via the Nexmo Voice API and receive those calls via the Stitch SDK.
+After you've set up you're app to handle incoming calls, you can follow the [PSTN to IP tutorial](https://www.nexmo.com/blog/2018/05/13/connect-phone-call-to-stitch-in-app-voice-dr/) published on our blog to find out how you can connect a phone call to a Client SDK user.
+Now you can make PSTN Phone Calls via the Nexmo Voice API and receive those calls via the Nexmo Client SDK SDK.

 Because we've added logic in this quick start guide in order to differentiate between Users and PSTN phone calls, we don't need to change the quick start code, just set up an NCCO, as shown in the [PSTN to IP tutorial](https://www.nexmo.com/blog/2018/05/13/connect-phone-call-to-stitch-in-app-voice-dr/).

 ## Where next?

-- Have a look at the <a href="/sdk/stitch/javascript/" target="_blank">Nexmo Stitch JavaScript SDK API Reference</a>
+- Have a look at the <a href="/sdk/stitch/javascript/" target="_blank">Nexmo Client SDK for JavaScript API Reference</a>